Revolt of Ghent (1539–1540): Background

-The revolt
+Revolt

 On 17 August 1539 a number of guilds—which included the millers, the cordwainers, the old shoemakers, the smiths, and the shipmakers—demanded the right to choose their own deans and the arrest of the city's aldermen, who they believed had capitulated to Mary's demands against their wishes.
 Over the next few days, they armed themselves and took over the city, forcing the city's aldermen to flee or be imprisoned.
-On 21 August they formed a committee of nine men to administrate the city's affairs.
+On 21 August they formed a committee of nine men to administer the city's affairs.
 A 75-year-old retired alderman by the name of Lieven Pyn was executed on 28 August in part for supposedly tampering with documents that legitimized Ghent's autonomy.
 Pyn was involved in tax negotiations back in 1537.
 He was tortured to death on the rack.
 On 3 September the parchment upon which the Calfvel was written was ceremonially torn apart.

 As a sign of his good intentions, Francis told Charles that Ghent had offered to defect to him.
 Seeing that the French king was cooperative, Charles decided it was time to suppress the revolt personally.
 He requested passage through French territory, which was granted.
 Charles did not want to sail to Flanders because he feared the English would try to capture him in the Channel.
 Charles set off from Spain with an entourage of about a hundred people.
 Charles moved through France during the winter of 1539.
 On 12 December at Loches he met with Francis, who escorted him to Paris.
 Moving on, Charles reached Valenciennes in January, where he met with his sister Mary as well as a delegation from Ghent.
 Charles warned them that he would make an example of Ghent.

 Charles reached his Burgundian territories in late January.
 He met up with troops he had summoned from Germany, Spain, and the Netherlands.
 Charles reached Ghent on 14 February with an army of around 5,000 soldiers.
 The city offered him no resistance as he entered.